SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 ### *recursive_process*
 It takes as input a polytope and the subset of data belonging to it and divides them into two parts giving as output the two new polytopes, the corresponding subsets of data and the time in which the cut is generated.
-The other input parameters are the initial time, the lifetime of the process, the distance matrix computed through the *distance_matrix* function, the string identifying the similarity metric and the value of the exponent at which the metric is raised.
+The other input parameters are the output of the *cut_ensemble* function, the initial time, the lifetime of the process, the string identifying the similarity metric and the value of the exponent at which the metric is raised.
 The function performs the following steps:
 - it generates the time of the cut
-- it reduces the distance matrix only to the points contained in the input polytope
 - it generates the cutting hyperplane through the *cut_choice* function
 - it determines the two new polytopes through the *space_splitting* function
 - it determines the two new subsets of data and associates them to the corresponding polytopes through the *data_assignment* function

 It doesn't perform the split if the number of points contained in the polytope is less or equal than two or if the time of the cut is higher than the lifetime.

+### *data_splitting*
+It takes as input the dataset, the index of the cutting hyperplane and the *point_cut_distance* dataframe.
+It divides the dataset into two subsets separated by the cut.

 ### *cut_choice*
-It takes as input the subset of data that will be splitted, the distance matrix restricted to the subset, the string identifying the similarity metric and the value of the exponent at which the metric is raised.
+It takes as input the subset of data that will be splitted, the output of the *cut_ensemble* function, the string identifying the similarity metric and the value of the exponent at which the metric is raised.
-For each possible cutting hyperplane (whose information is stored in the *distance_matrix* output), the metric, that evaluates the similarity of the two groups of points divided by the hyperplane, is computed.
-Five different metrics are considered and the chosen one is determined by the input string parameter, that can be set equal to of the following strings: 'variance', 'centroid_diff', 'centroid_ratio', 'min' and 'min_corr'.
+For each possible cutting hyperplane (whose information is stored in the *cut_ensemble* output), the two subsets of point separated by the cut are obtained through the *data_splitting* function and the metric, that evaluates the similarity of the two groups of points, is computed through the *compute_metric* function.
 The cutting hyperplane is extracted with a probability proportional to the metric value and the function gives as output the orthogonal single norm vector identifiying the hyperplane, its distance from the origin of the axes and the restriction of the distance matrix containing the information of the distances between the hyperplane and all the points belonging to the subset of data given as input.

 ### *space_splitting*
 It takes as input the polytope that will be splitted and the two quantities that identify the cutting hyperplane and are obtained as output of the previously described function.
 It gives as output the two new polytopes, obtained by respectively intersecting the father space with one of the two half spaces created by the cutting hyperplane.

 ### *data_assignment*
-It takes as input the two new polytopes, obtained by the *space_splitting* function, and the restriction of the distance matrix obtained as output of the *cut_choice* function.
-It divides the data into two subsets, according to the sign of their distances from the hyperplane, and assigns each of them to the polytope in which are contained.
+It takes as input the two new polytopes, obtained by the *space_splitting* function, the index of the extracted cut and the *point_cut_distance* output of the *cut_ensemble* function.
+It divides the data into two subsets through the *data_slitting* function  and assigns each of them to the polytope in which are contained.

 ### *partitioning*
 Given as input the dataset that has to be clustered, in addition to the other characteristic parameters of the process, it allows to iterate the *recursive_process* function, obtaining the hierarchical partitioning of the dataset and its underlying space.
 The single cutting process is associated to each element of the list *m*; each element identifies a polytope, the data contained in it and the time point at which the polytope has been created.
 The polytope and data corresponding to each element of the list are splitted into two parts through the *recursive_process* function and, after each split, the new pairs of polytopes/data are added to the list.